PtrMan/gameProjectPsiDelta/Readme.md

+This game is a [space flight simulation](https://en.m.wikipedia.org/wiki/List_of_space_flight_simulation_games) game with Newtonian flight mechanics at it's core. <br />
+It aims at realistic hard Sci-Fi simulation of most aspects.

+upcoming features

+* command and fly space craft, from small drones to giant vehicles
+* fight against enemy spacecraft

+it features a Newtonian physics engine which also takes gravity into account.

+# important about running / building the game with the Godot editor/engine

+This is a Godot 4.1 project.
+Using a double build of the engine is *highly RECOMMENDED*.

+To do that under Windows you have to build Godot with

+´´´scons platform=windows precision=double´´´

 # about realism: (a love letter to realism)

-Other TODO< look up if its the right term >(space combat) games don't care about realism.
+Other space flight simulation games don't care about realism.
 This was very frustrating as a hard Sci-Fi fan.
 Physics of most space games looks like a cartoon of the physical real world.

 Most of these soft Sci-Fi games which feature various unrelaistic "technologies" which will never be realized, because these are physically impossible, such as: